kristenvaccaro/human-ai/index.md

 - Here’s where I’m stuck on the homework... (can also post to Piazza)
 - I don't think I quite understand \[topic\] yet.
 Can we talk about that?
 - Can you give me feedback on my topic for the final project?
+- I could use some tips on how to \[study for this class, read research papers, prepare for the final exam...\]
 - What kinds of jobs use what we're learning in class?
 - I'm not sure if I should apply for graduate school or industry jobs...